 Now, have the class brainstorm all of the adjectives and adverbs they can think of for this letter.
 For example, blue, bounce, bravely, build, break, big, and bubble.
 Then, see where you can add them into the sentence.
 For example, Blue birds build big bubbles.

-Open Pixie and ask a student volunteer to draw a picture depicting the sentence.
+Log in to Wixie or Wriddle and create a new blank project.
+Ask a student volunteer to draw a picture depicting the sentence.
 If you have an interactive whiteboard, work together as a class to take turns using the paint tools to illustrate the sentence.
-Have a strong reader read the sentence as you record it on the Pixie page.
+Have a strong reader read the sentence as you record it on the page.

 Have students follow the noun–verb–noun model to begin writing their sentences.
 Then, add in additional adjectives and adverbs.

 Once students have written their alliterative sentences, have them think about how they might create an illustration that supports their writing.
 Have them look at the adjectives to develop details they will include in their drawings.